Federal Pell Grant

 Applying for Federal Direct Loans

 Once the student file has been verified, loan processing instructions will be forwarded to the student’s LCN email account.
 The application process is conducted via the Internet.
-You will be required to login at specific sites (noted below) and use your Federal Student Aid Personal Identification Number (PIN) which is the same number you must use when completing the application for Federal Student Aid (the FAFSA) each award year.
+The student will be required to log in at specific sites (noted below) and use the Federal Student ID, the same ID that must be used when completing the application for Federal Student Aid (the FAFSA) each award year.

-- Complete entrance counseling at StudentLoans.gov.
-All first time borrowers at LCN are required to complete this step even if they have done so at previous schools.
+Complete entrance counseling at Studentaid.gov.
+All first-time borrowers are required to complete this step.

-- Complete the Electronic Master Promissory Note (EMPN) at StudentLoans.gov.
+Complete the Electronic Master Promissory Note (EMPN) at Studentaid.gov.

-- Meet school deadlines for the semester in regards to loan processing.
+Meet the school priority processing date for the semester regarding loan processing.

-If parent is applying for the Parent Loan for Undergraduate Students (PLUS), you must:
+If the parent is applying for the Parent Loan for Undergraduate Students (PLUS), the student must:

-Alternative loans: commonly referred to as "private loans" or "commercial loans" are offered by banks and other private lenders to cover the costs of college not covered by other financial aid resources.
-A Credit Check is completed on the potential borrower.
-Also it is common to be required to have a co-signer for the loan.
+Alternative loans, commonly referred to as "private loans," are offered by various banks and private lenders to cover the costs of College not covered by other financial aid resources.
+The private lender will run a credit check on the potential borrower.
+Also, it is common to be required to have a co-signer for the loan.
 Interest rates are variable by borrower and based on many factors that the lender deems relevant.

 Alternative loans are intended for:

-- student's whose financial aid doesn't cover the full cost of higher education (Cost of Attendance is considered in need) or,
+students whose financial aid does not cover the total cost of higher education (Cost of Attendance is considered in need) or,

 Depending on individual circumstances, a parent may also be able to borrow alternative loans to help pay for a child's college expenses.

-There are many companies that offer alternative loans.
-As a wise consumer you should shop around and investigate what lender offers the best loan to meet your needs.
-You may choose any lender you wish.
-In considering a lender you should look at the interest rates, repayment period, "reward" options, the quality of their customer service and amount eligible to borrow within specific time frames.
-All of these considerations will help you find the best loan to meet your educational needs.
+Many companies offer alternative loans.
+As a wise consumer, shop around and investigate what lender offers the best loan to meet educational needs.

+Students may choose any lender.
+In considering a lender, look at the interest rates, repayment period, "reward" options, the quality of their customer service, and the amount eligible to borrow within specific time frames.
+These considerations will determine the best loan to meet educational needs.

 Lakeview College of Nursing does not sponsor or endorse any lender.
 We do have a "historical" listing of lenders that current and/or previous students have used.
-Visit FASTChoice at http://choice.fastproducts.org/FastChoice/home/1050100 to view additional private loan entrance counseling and compare products offered by lenders on the historical list.
-As a consumer you should research your options and use your best judgement to choose a lender.
-We strongly suggest that students contact us to discuss the Federal Stafford loan program and what advantages concerning interest rates, repayment options and other consumer information that may make it a better choice for borrowing funds for educational expenses.
-A parent of an undergraduate student also has the option of borrowing on their son/daughter's behalf for education expenses called the Federal PLUS program, this program may also have advantages for the consumer when comparing to an alternative loan.
-Each of these Federal loan programs require that the Free Application for Federal Student Aid (FAFSA) be completed and verified to be accurate before the loan can be certified and processed.
-Student's can also research this information on their own at the Department of Education's Web page, https://studentaid.ed.gov/sa/types/loans/federal-vs-private.
+Visit FASTChoice at http://choice.fastproducts.org/FastChoice/home/1050100 to view additional private loan entrance information and compare products offered by lenders on the historical list.
+As a consumer, research options and use the best judgment to choose a lender.
+We strongly suggest that students contact us to discuss the Federal Direct loan program and what advantages concerning interest rates, repayment options, and other consumer information may make it a better choice for borrowing funds for educational expenses.
+A parent of an undergraduate student also has the option of borrowing on the student's behalf for education expenses called the Federal PLUS program; this program may also have advantages for the consumer compared to an alternative loan.
+Each of these Federal loan programs requires that the Free Application for Federal Student Aid (FAFSA) be completed and verified to be accurate before the loan can be certified and processed.
+Students can also research this information on their own at the Department of Education's Web page, https://studentaid.ed.gov/sa/types/loans/federal-vs-private.